Venn vs Wealthsimple Business Accounts: A 2026 Comparison for Canadian Companies

 The short answer: not yet.
 While Wealthsimple now offers corporate investment and group savings accounts, it doesn’t provide the full functionality Canadian businesses need to operate: no ability to pay vendors, send transfers, manage team expenses, or reconcile across tools.

 That’s where other fintech players come in.
-This guide offers a side-by-side breakdown to help you understand the current gaps, and what to look for if you're choosing a financial platform for your business in 2025.
+This guide offers a side-by-side breakdown to help you understand the current gaps, and what to look for if you're choosing a financial platform for your business in 2026.

-What is Wealthsimple Business in 2025?
+What is Wealthsimple Business in 2026?

 Wealthsimple currently offers two products aimed at Canadian businesses:

-- Pay vendors or run payables workflows
+- Invoicing or payables automation

 What is Venn?